deguilardi/uqac-8INF957-performance-optimization/README.md

 ### Supplier "F"

-* Each supplier is a Thread
+* Each supplier is a Thread.
-* It performs the following functions
+* It performs the following operations:
-     * Generate requests (variable processing time - Sleep with random)
+     * Generate requests (variable processing time - Sleep with random);
-     * Receive responses / failures
+     * Receive responses / errors;
-     * Log events (ex: if launched in Debug mode, written in the console)
+     * Log events (ex: if launched in Debug mode, written in the console).

 ### The "T" transformer

-* Tx is associated with Fx
+* Tx is associated with Fx.
-* A transformer may contain a limited capacity of memory requests
+* A transformer may contain a limited buffer capacity.
-     * For example, with a capacity of 10
+     * For example, with a capacity of 10.
-     * VACUUM (0), OK (3), DANGER (7) AND MAX (10)
+     * IDLE (0), OK (3), DANGER (7) AND MAX (10).
-* Any request exceeding MAX is automatically rejected and returns a failure to Fx
+* Any request exceeding MAX is automatically rejected and returns a failure to Fx.
-* Each T is an object which can perform the following functions
+* Each T is an object which can perform the following functions:
-     * Receive a request
+     * Receive a request;
-     * Return a response / failure
+     * Return a response / errors.

 ### The "S" system

-* Composed of a list of transformers
+* Composed of a list of transformers.
-* The system always starts with the Sdefault processing strategy
+* The system always starts with the S<sub>default</sub> processing strategy.
-* After a certain number of treatments (to be determined), the system falls into ``maintenance`` and displays performance statistics (see below)
+* After a certain number of treatments (to be determined), the system falls into ``maintenance`` and displays performance statistics (see below).

 ## Solutions